Computing class groups and gonalities of algebraic curves over finite fields: Timings

 In the case of gonalities, we compare our algorithm, as described in Algorithm \ref{alg:has_function_new} and implemented in our \texttt{CurveArith} package, to the algorithm described in Algorithm \ref{alg:has_function_original}.
 The latter was used for instance by Najman and Orli\'c in \cite{najman2024gonality} to compute the gonalities of the modular curves $X_0(N)$.

 Our methodology is as follows.
 For the modular curves $X_0(N)$, we simply redo the work done in \cite{najman2024gonality} and compute lower bounds for the gonality of these curves over various finite fields.
-In particular, we apply the procedures described in Algorithms \ref{alg:has_function_original} and \ref{alg:has_function_new} with values of $N$, $q$ as given in \cite[Proposition 5.15]{najman2024gonality} to reproduce their gonality lowerbounds for $X_0(N)_{\F_q}$.
+In particular, we apply the procedures described in Algorithms \ref{alg:has_function_original} and \ref{alg:has_function_new} with values of $N$, $q$ and $d$ as given in \cite[Proposition 5.15]{najman2024gonality} to reproduce their gonality lower bounds for $X_0(N)_{\F_q}$.
 Our results are given in Table \ref{tab:gonality_x0}.

 In the case of the random curves of genus $3 \leq g \leq 13$, an additional consideration was the fact that the runtime of both algorithms depends strongly on the gonality of the curve, as we terminate immediately upon finding a function of minimal degree.
 This variation would make it difficult to compare the results between different runs.